 Little bits of orange and lemon zest add even more color and texture, making for an experience that pleases not just the tastebuds, but makes for a visual treat as well.
 This marmalade is now my go-to jamming project for Fall; it's a wonderful addition spread across warm toast or mixed into a bowl or plain yogurt.

 Note: Don't skip out on the tiny amount of butter—it goes a long way to prevent foaming.
+Click here for a tutorial on how to segment citrus.

 Every recipe we publish is tested, tasted, and Serious Eats-approved by our staff.
 Never miss a recipe again by following @SeriousRecipes on Twitter!